jasonmccreary/blog-posts/2012-08-26-21-ways-wordpress-fast.md

 ### PHP Caching

 PHP Caching is important for when WordPress does run.
-While hopefully this isn&rsquo;t often if you&rsquo;ve implemented WordPress Caching, it improves performance nonetheless.
+While hopefully this isn't often if you've implemented WordPress Caching, it improves performance nonetheless.
 As PHP is an interpreted language, code is typically parsed and run on each request.
 An opcode cache saves the parsed PHP code.
 APC is the most common PHP cache.
 If APC is available, you should install [APC Object Cache][10] or enable this with W3 Total Cache.

 ### Database Caching